Suggested links

 Will insurance cover the cost of a partial hospitalization program?

 In many cases, insurance plans (including Medicare) offer some type of coverage for addiction recovery, including PHP.
-This can include partial or even full coverage.
-Speak with your individual insurance provider to confirm what type of coverage they can offer you.
+Speak with your individual insurance provider to confirm what type of coverage they offer for addiction recovery outpatient services.

-How to avoid a relapse after a PHP?
+How can I avoid a relapse after a PHP?

 How long does a PHP last?